 - 10,000 Marriott Bonvoy Points which could be used for hotel stays or later converted to 3,333 Qantas Points

-The only scenario where it might make sense to earn airline miles directly is if you spend less than US$300 a year on room rates.
+It might make sense to earn airline miles directly if you spend less than US$300 a year on room rates.
 That’s because there’s a minimum of 3,000 Marriott Bonvoy points needed to transfer to airline miles, and you’ll earn less than that with a sub-$300 spend.

 Marriott Bonvoy is an incredibly versatile rewards program on its own.
-It’s easy to earn points, and you have lots of different ways to reward yourself with it.
+It’s easy to earn points, and you have many different ways to reward yourself.

 Just short of points?
 Learn about buying Marriott Bonvoy points, especially when there are big bonuses going on.

 Frequently asked questions